Portishead Dummy

 Portishead Album Reviews

 Portishead formed in the city of Bristol, where a vibrant, multi-cultural music scene spawned trip-hop in the early 1990s.
-Trip-hop took the beats from hip hop, and slowed them down, adding textures and songs.
-Alongside Portishead, essentially the entire trip-hip scene originated in Bristol, with Massive Attack and Tricky also from the city.
+Trip-hop took the beats from hip-hop and slowed them down, adding textures and songs.
+Alongside Portishead, Massive Attack and Tricky also originated in Bristol.

-The band took their name from a coastal town near Bristol and started as a partnership between vocalist Beth Gibbons and producer Geoff Barrow.
+Portishead took their name from a coastal town near Bristol and started as a partnership between vocalist Beth Gibbons and producer Geoff Barrow.
 Guitarist Adrian Utley contributed heavily to their 1994 debut Dummy and joined as an official member shortly afterwards.
-At the time of writing, Portishead had only released two further albums since Dummy, 1997’s Portishead and 2008’s Third; even though they’ve never disbanded, the band members have spent time exploring other projects.
+Portishead have only released two further albums since Dummy, 1997’s Portishead and 2008’s Third.
+Even though they’ve never disbanded, the band members have spent time exploring other projects.

-Each of Portishead’s records has its own sound, but generally, they mix organic and inorganic textures; Gibbons’ lush vocals are infused with melancholy, and often recall classic blues singers of a bygone era.
-On their first two albums, the band employed hip hop beats and turntables, but layered other organic textures over the top, like Utley’s guitar.
+Each of Portishead’s records has its own sound, but generally, they mix organic and inorganic textures; Gibbons’ lush vocals are infused with melancholy and recall blues singers of a bygone era.
+On their first two albums, the band employed hip-hop beats and turntables.
+They layered organic textures like Utley’s guitar over the top.

 Portishead Album Reviews